krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/getstarted/get-started.md

 # ngoy-starter-web

 In this guide we are going to produce HTML.
 It's best to spin off a web server and view the HTML contents in the browser.
 We are going to use a Gradle/Spring Boot application for that purpose.
-So for this guide you must have [gradle](https://gradle.org) installed.
+So for this part of the guide you must have [gradle](https://gradle.org) installed.

 The [ngoy-starter-web](https://github.com/krizzdewizz/ngoy-starter-web) repository is a good place to start.